 PHONE SCREENING & APPLICATION

-All families complete an application and phone conversation with a trained local volunteer.
+All families complete an application and phone conversation with a trained local volunteer or Fresh Air staff.

 HOME VISIT & HOUSE INSPECTION

-Next, we visit each home to make sure that it is a safe and kid-friendly environment.
+Trained local volunteers or Fresh Air staff visit your home to make sure it is a safe, welcoming, and child-friendly environment.

 INTERVIEW THE HOUSEHOLD